harryfrescoQA/ToDoListProject/README.md

 This will then test the webpage by performing tasks on it.

 The tests are:
--Add List
+- Add List
--Add Item to the List
+- Add Item to the List
--Update List
+- Update List
--Update Item
+- Update Item
--Delete a list
+- Delete a list
--Delete an item
+- Delete an item